 ASA/ISO is set by turning a small ring surrounding the lens.
 Early models covered film speeds from 50 to 400, while later versions bumped the maximum speed to 1000.
 Today the 1000 ASA version is more desirable (and more expensive), though the two versions are identical in every other way.

-Loading the camera is similarly simple.
+Loading the camera is simple.
 Pull out the film leader and lay it on the red patch inside the film compartment.
 Make sure it’s flat and close the cover.
 Press the shutter release button and the camera takes care of the rest.
 After loading, the camera’s capable of .8 exposures per second.
-While this isn’t very fast, it’s still pretty notable for a camera coming from a time when most machines were still wound by levers and thumb power.
+While this isn’t very fast, it’s still pretty notable for a camera coming from a time when most camera film advance happened via thumb power.
 Rewinding the film is a simple one-two process of sliding a switch and pressing a button, both located on the bottom of the machine.
 Full rewind takes approximately 25 seconds.

 The winding mechanism, AF system, and every other function are powered by two AA batteries, which are thankfully common compared to other cameras and their sometimes annoyingly specialized batteries.
 Using two AA batteries, the economical L35AF is capable of shooting 100 24 exposure rolls of film.
 That’s pretty fantastic.